 The hope of the gospel began transforming the people of Tirupur.

 The suicide rate started dropping.
 One hospital in the area estimated that suicide attempts decreased from 20 per day to 9 per day.

 “They had massive outreach campaigns.
 They reached thousands of people across the district through personal evangelism, through [suicide prevention] tract distribution, and JESUS film screenings,” said Varghese Paul, a regional director for ICCC.
 “We went house to house and street by street, and we covered Tirupur city.”

 In the 12 months from August 2014, more than 125,000 people were exposed to the gospel through the Love Tirupur Project.
 Nearly 15,000 people indicated decisions to trust Christ.

 Among them was the grieving mother of a lost son.

-Are you struggling with depression or know someone who is?
+Are you struggling with suicidal thoughts or depression or know someone who is?
 Find resources to help.